Expeditions · Japan · Luxury Rail

 The Twilight Express Mizukaze does not sell tickets.
 It accepts applications — through a lottery operated by JR West for trips roughly five to six months ahead, with the most popular departures oversubscribed by an estimated five to ten times the available cabins.
-There are three credible booking routes for international travellers, each with different odds, costs and English-language support.
-This is how each one actually works, what to apply for, and what to do when the lottery email tells you no.
+There are three credible booking routes for international travellers.
+Answer two questions below and get the route that fits you.

 The Twilight Express Mizukaze is operated by JR West (West Japan Railway) and carries a maximum of 34 guests across 17 rooms: fourteen Royal Twins, two Royal Singles, and one Suite that occupies its entire car.
 The train runs roughly three days a week between Kyoto and the San'in/San'yo coasts, on five fixed course variants.
 Each departure offers around 28–30 sellable beds depending on twin/single configuration.
 The annual capacity, in round numbers, is somewhere near 4,000 beds.